F33RNI/Liberty-Way/README.md

 ## TODO

+- Find a solution to the error when accessing the camera on macOS
 - Make the GPS Mixer a standalone device with its own IP address
 - Test the entire system under real conditions
 - Add flight to waypoints (waypoints are set by the user)